Ralo93/ts_glucose/README.md

 # Blood Glucose Level Prediction Using Time Series and Ensemble Models

-This repository contains code and notebooks for predicting blood glucose levels using various time series models, including ARIMA, Holt-Winters Exponential Smoothing, and Seasonal-Trend Decomposition using Loess (STL).
+This repository contains code and notebooks for predicting blood glucose levels on an hourly basis using various time series models, including ARIMA, Holt-Winters Exponential Smoothing, and Seasonal-Trend Decomposition using Loess (STL).
 In the second half of the repository, a solution for the Bloodglucose Competition on Kaggle is provided and explained.

 ## Project Overview